When to plant peas

 How long until peas is ready to harvest?

-About 60 days from transplant or sowing.
-In zone 6, plants set out around Mar 26 are typically ready near May 25.
+About 60 days from planting until first harvest.
+In zone 6, peas planted around Mar 26 is typically ready near May 25.